 My personal preference is a bit of everything.
 I am not a fan of feeding a cat the same food every day as it can lead to fussiness.
-A homemade raw diet can be fed, but you really need experience with feline nutrition to do this safely.
+A homemade raw diet can be fed, but you need experience with feline nutrition to do this safely.
 The benefits of dry and canned are they are commercially prepared foods which “should” contain all the nutrients your cat needs.

 Commercial food will usually have instructions on how much to feed your cat on the back of the pack, so follow their guidelines if possible.

 I give our adult cat around 1/3rd of a 400g can per meal (so 1/3rd of a 400g can, twice a day).
 The remainder of the food should be transferred to an airtight container and stored in the refrigerator.
-As cats don’t like to eat cold food, when serving up the next meal, warm it up in the microwave for 30 seconds to take the chill off it.
+As cats don’t like to eat cold food when serving up the next meal, warm it up in the microwave for 30 seconds to take the chill off it.

-How often should cats be fed?
+How often do cats eat?

 Adult cats can be fed twice a day.
 Morning and night.
 Cats like routine, so try to feed your cat at the same time every day.
 Kittens, pregnant and lactating cats require several meals a day to meet their increased nutritional demands.

 Diets will need to be modified depending on your cat’s stage in life.
-Kittens, young adults, and pregnant or lactating cats have high nutritional needs, as your cat ages and slow down, he will need slightly less food.
+Kittens, young adults, and pregnant or lactating cats have high nutritional needs, as your cat ages and slow down; he will need slightly less food.

-There really is a great deal of debate over feline nutrition.
-A number of people have expressed concerns over dry food and the increased incidence of urolithiasis.
+There is a great deal of debate over feline nutrition.
+A number of people expressed concerns over dry food and the increased incidence of urolithiasis.
 Dry food has the benefit of being able to be left out all the time.

 Canned food quickly spoils, but in my experience cats prefer canned over dry.
 I have no problem with canned food but don’t feel it should be fed exclusively because it offers no benefit to dental health.
 If you do feed a diet of canned food only, then you should ensure your cat’s teeth are looked after with frequent cleaning.